HESyang/superset-plugin-chart-hello-world/README.md

 # superset-plugin-chart-hello-world
-It is a "hello world" viz plugin for  Apache Superset
+It is a "hello world" viz plugin for  Apache Superset.
+The whole purpose is to use it as a trial to install a visualization plugin to Superset.
+To use it, you can clone or download it to /tmp/ folder.
+You will execute "npm install" and " npm run build".
+The version of npm is 10.5.0 used.
+After npm run build, you should see information as follows.
+More detailed guide can be found in my medium article.

+"Test Suites: 3 passed, 3 total
+Tests:       3 passed, 3 total
+Snapshots:   0 total"